bdanubius/ComparativeConnectomics/Readme.md

-README
+# Physical Network Constraints Define the Lognormal Architecture of the Brain's Connectome

-Overview
+## Overview

 Thank you for your interest in our project.

 This repository contains code and data used in our paper, organized into several directories for ease of use.
 Below is a description of the folder structure and contents.

-Directory Structure
+## Directory Structure

-Datasets/
+### Datasets/

 This directory contains subfolders for each system (e.g., Larva, FlyWire).
 Within each system’s subdirectory, there are two folders:

+### Skeletons/
-Skeletons/ – Raw skeleton data (.swc files) for each dataset.
+– Raw skeleton data (.swc files) for each dataset.

+### Synapses/
-Synapses/ – Raw synapse data for each dataset.
+– Raw synapse data for each dataset.

-Processing/
+### Processing/

 This directory contains six subfolders, corresponding to different stages of data processing: